-The Allegiance Health Professional Practice Model embraces the concept of shared leadership and shared decision-making, ensuring that nurses at all levels and from all practice areas are involved in decisions affecting their practice environment.
+The Henry Ford Allegiance Health Shared Governance embraces the concept of shared leadership and shared decision-making, ensuring that nurses at all levels and from all practice areas are involved in decisions affecting their practice environment.

 Our nursing shared governance structure, implemented across the organization, is a framework that empowers nurses with autonomy in the clinical & professional nursing practice.
 The program encompasses both inpatient and outpatient areas.

 The Nursing Excellence Council evaluates and enhances the nursing recognition programs while promoting the positive image of the professional nurse through these programs.
 The programs include the DAISY Award, the Annual Recognition Program to celebrate Nursing Professional Development, the annual Nurse Excellence Awards (NEA), and the New Honey Bee Recognition Award for Patient Care Support Staff members.

 The Nursing Professional Development Council evaluates and maintains educational standards to promote nursing professional growth, development and ongoing clinical competency.
 These include orientation-based programs, Professional Advancement Ladder (PAL), nursing peer review program, nursing specialty certifications, hospital and unit committee nursing participation.
 The council also collaborates with Allegiance Health University (AHU) with learning needs and educational opportunities

 The Nursing Professional Practice Council implements and maintains standards of clinical nursing practice and patient care consistent with evidence-based practice.
 These include the Professional Practice Model, new clinical products and equipment, Nursing Standards of Practice, Patient Care Delivery Model, Ethical issues related to clinical practice & opportunities, Shared Governance section of the Nursing CAP newsletter, and oversight of applicable nursing policies and procedures.
 This also includes identifying strategies to promote staff retention and staff satisfaction.